William Contreras Player Props: Brewers vs. Angels

 William Contreras At The Plate

-- Contreras is batting .309 with four doubles, a home run and nine walks.
+- Among the qualifying hitters in MLB action, his batting average ranks 21st, his on-base percentage ranks 27th, and he is 103rd in the league in slugging.

-- In 84.2% of his games this year (16 of 19), Contreras has picked up at least one hit, and in four of those games (21.1%) he recorded more than one.
+- Contreras has picked up a hit in 85.0% of his 20 games this season, with multiple hits in 20.0% of them.

-- He has homered in one of 19 games, and in 1.3% of his plate appearances.
+- He has hit a long ball in one of 20 games, and in 1.2% of his plate appearances.

-- Contreras has driven in a run in four games this year (21.1%), including one multiple-RBI game.
+- In four games this year, Contreras has picked up an RBI, with more than one RBI once.

-- He has scored in six of 19 games so far this year.
+- He has scored a run in seven of 20 games so far this season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.